gvwilson/sensibleadventures/nardica/nardica.md

 Iffy hesitated.
 "It's normal for an apprentice to carry their teacher's gear," Wales explained gently.
-Iffy nodded jerkily,
-her heart racing,
-and followed him down the gangplank with one box handing from each arm.
+Iffy nodded jerkily and followed him down the gangplank with one box dangling at the end of each arm.

 Doctor Johel stepped forward to greet them.
 "Mister Wales," she said warmly,